 Ingredients

-- 1 lb boneless, skinless chicken thighs (2-4 pieces per pound; the cut really depends on the store, so go by weight)
+- 1 lb boneless, skinless chicken thighs (2–4 pieces; the size can vary, so go by weight)

 - freshly ground black pepper

-- 1 tsp kosher salt (Diamond Crystal; use half for table salt) (for blanching the broccoli)
+- 1 tsp Diamond Crystal kosher salt (for the broccoli)

-- 2 Yukon gold potatoes (16 oz, 453 g for 2 potatoes; Yukon gold potatoes hold their shape better than russet potatoes)
+- 2 Yukon gold potatoes (16 oz, 453 g; Yukon gold potatoes hold their shape better than russet potatoes)

 - 2 cups chicken or vegetable stock